dsanson/argmap/README.markdown

 -   [ ] add sane syntax checking: right now, if you mess up the syntax of your map, everything breaks.
 -   [ ] improve the tikz styling of maps.
+    -   [x] support for labels in tikz output
-    -   [ ] support for notes, labels, and strength in tikz output
+    -   [ ] support for strength in tikz output
+    -   [ ] support for notes in tikz output
     -   [ ] the green and red "umbrellas" should only be as wide as the claim boxes immediately beneath them.
     -   [ ] the green and red edges should be curved.